Louise Mensch: Journalism and internet ventures

-Commentary on the 2016 U.S. presidential election
+Commentary on the 2016 US presidential election

 FISA warrant claim

 In November 2016, Heat Street published an article titled "Exclusive: FBI 'Granted FISA Warrant' Covering Trump Camp's Ties To Russia", written by Mensch.
-Although ultimately it was later confirmed that U.S. law enforcement agencies did utilise a FISA warrant against one former Trump aide, most of Mensch's claims were later debunked.
+Although ultimately it was later confirmed that US law enforcement agencies did utilise a FISA warrant against one former Trump aide, most of Mensch's claims were later debunked.

 According to Mensch's article, the FISA warrant giving permission to investigate the Trump campaign was granted in October 2016, in "connection with the investigation of suspected activity between the server [in Trump Tower] and two banks, SVB Bank and Alfa Bank."
 The article also claimed that "it is thought in the intelligence community that the warrant covers any 'US person' connected to this investigation, and thus covers Donald Trump and at least three further men."
 In January 2017, Paul Wood on BBC News reported a FISA warrant issued on 15 October 2016 to intercept the electronic records from two Russian banks in relation to the Trump campaign; a week later, McClatchy independently confirmed the BBC report, and in February 2017 The Guardian wrote that "former officials said they believed that the Mensch and BBC account of the Fisa warrants was correct."

 However, Glenn Kessler, writing in The Washington Post, wrote that McClatchys article "like that of the BBC, differed significantly from the Heat Street account.
 Despite this, Mensch often cited the McClatchy article as evidence that her story was true.